michael-freling/michael-freling.github.io/content/docs/blender.md

 In order to import the `.vrm` file exported from VRoid Studio, Use [VRM Addon for Blender](https://github.com/saturday06/VRM_Addon_for_Blender) addon.
 After importing, it can also validate a model or add rigs automatically.

+Once it's imported, there are some data in the model

+- Facial expressions: Face mesh has shape keys for facial expressions.

+### With Mixamo
-However, I failed to apply Mixamo animation to a VRoid model.
+I failed to apply Mixamo animation to a VRoid model.
 These are issues I faced